Facebook Pixel

 Is a HELOC a Secured Loan?

+Yes, a HELOC is a secured loan.
+It is secured by the equity in your home, which serves as collateral for the lender.
 Because the loan is secured by a valuable asset, lenders view it as a lower risk compared to unsecured loans (like a personal loan or a credit card).
 This is why a HELOC typically has a significantly lower interest rate and higher borrowing limit than an unsecured line of credit.

 Learn more about home equity loans in Ontario